-A financial market is a platform for trading assets and securities of all kinds.
+A financial market is a platform for trading assets and securities.
 There are various types of financial markets.
 The most popular are stock markets, forex markets, commodities markets, derivatives markets, bond markets, money markets, and cryptocurrency markets.

 The failure of financial markets can have far-reaching repercussions on the economy resulting in recession and unemployment.
 The dot-com bubble and the sub-prime crisis are two prominent examples of such occurrences that have rattled the financial market in this millennium.

-Financial markets offer various instruments that include equities, bonds, currencies, and derivatives.
+Financial markets offer various instruments, including equities, bonds, currencies, and derivatives.
 These markets also depend heavily on information flow to ensure efficient and appropriate pricing.
-So, the leading types of financial markets are stock markets, bond markets, commodities markets, cryptocurrency markets, foreign exchange markets, money markets, and derivatives markets.
+So the leading types of financial markets are stock markets, bond markets, commodities markets, cryptocurrency markets, foreign exchange markets, money markets, and derivatives markets.

 The stock market is a platform to trade shares of public companies.
 These shares or equities denote fractional ownership in a corporation.
 Each share comes at a price, and investors earn money when the stock prices appreciate due to several macroeconomic or business-specific factors.
 Stock Markets play an essential role in the economy as a gauge of its overall health and provide an opportunity for investors to earn capital gains and dividend income.